Patterson-Sullivan theory for Anosov subgroups

 \begin{thmn}[{\cite[Thm.
 8]{MR556586}}] Let $\G$ be a convex-cocompact subgroup of the isometry group of $\mb{H}^n$.
 Then the critical exponent $\d$ of $\G$ equals to the Hausdorff dimension of $\L(\G)$. \end{thmn}

-Later Sullivan generalized this theorem for geometrically finite Kleinian groups (\cite{MR766265}).
+Later Sullivan generalized this theorem for geometrically finite Kleinian groups \cite{MR766265}.
 An important ingredient of Sullivan's proof of this theorem is the existence of a finite, non-null Borel measure on $\L(\G)$ that changes {\em conformally} under the $\Gamma$-action.
 The construction of such measure goes back to Patterson's original idea in \cite{MR0450547}.
-Measures of this type (resp. a class of ``well-behaved'' measures) are commonly referred as {\em Patterson-Sullivan measures} (resp. {\em densities}).
-We refer to Nicholls' book (\cite{nicholls1989ergodic}) for a self-contained exposition on these results.
+Measures of this type (resp. a class of ``well-behaved'' measures) are commonly referred as {\em Patterson--Sullivan measures} (resp. {\em densities}).
+We refer to Nicholls' book \cite{nicholls1989ergodic} for a self-contained exposition on these results.

 Since its introduction, the theory of Patterson and Sullivan has attracted a lot of attention.
 Further developments have been made by various people who analyzed more general classes of discrete groups and their limit sets.
 We list some of these developments here.
-Corlette (\cite{MR1074486}) and Corlette-Iozzi (\cite{MR1458321}) proved the above theorem for geometrically finite groups of isometries of rank-one symmetric spaces, and Bishop-Jones (\cite{MR1484767}) extended these results to arbitrary discrete isometry groups of rank-one symmetric spaces.
-Yue (\cite{MR1348871}) and Ledrappier (\cite{Ledrappier}) studied the case of Hadamard spaces of negative curvature.
-Burger (\cite{MR1230298}), Albuquerque (\cite{MR1675889}) and Quint (\cite{MR1935549}, \cite{MR1933790}) considered the case of Zariski-dense discrete subgroups in the isometry groups of higher-rank symmetric spaces, while Link (\cite{MR2629900}) studied the case of products of rank one symmetric spaces.
+Corlette \cite{MR1074486} and Corlette--Iozzi \cite{MR1458321} proved the above theorem for geometrically finite groups of isometries of rank-one symmetric spaces, and Bishop-Jones \cite{MR1484767} extended these results to arbitrary discrete isometry groups of rank-one symmetric spaces.
+Yue \cite{MR1348871} and Ledrappier \cite{Ledrappier} studied the case of Hadamard spaces of negative curvature.

+There has been a considerable amount of development to understand the Patterson--Sullivan theory for discrete subgroups of higher rank semisimple Lie groups acting on its symmetric space, starting with Bishop--Steger \cite{MR1208564} and Burger \cite{MR1230298} in the rank-two case.
+Later, Albuquerque \cite{MR1675889}, Quint \cite{MR1935549,MR1933790}, and Link \cite{Lin04} considered the case of Zariski-dense discrete subgroups in the isometry groups of general higher rank symmetric spaces.
+Link \cite{MR2629900} also studied the case of products of rank-one symmetric spaces.
+In Appendix \ref{appen:PShigherrank} we discuss these papers in relation to our work in more detail.